Deep breaths and lean the f**k in. A user’s guide to Incident Response.

 I’ve been working in the incident response field since Heartbleed, and I’ve seen a whole range of incidents, and the different ways that they’re responded to.
 Excitingly for me, the last two or three years have seen a significant shift in the maturity of organisations’ responses, particularly in both internal and public comms, and it’s had a significant impact on the way that incidents are played out and recovered from.

 Through this talk, I would like to cover off what we recognise as good incident response, key processes to have in place, the absolute importance of working with communications experts, and sometimes admitting to the public or your customers that you’ve made a boo boo, this is how bad it is, this is how we’re fixing it, and this is how we’re going to make sure it doesn’t happen again.

-I'm Nadia Yousef, Manager of Threat and Incident Response at CERT NZ.
-I've been working in cyber security incident response from Heartbleed, and learned to accept that means my nights and weekends are not my own.
-I lead CERT NZ's response to major incidents, and over the past few years, have picked up insights into what IR done well looks like, and some traps that people fall into when everything goes sideways.
+I'm Nadia Yousef, Country Manager for CISO Lens New Zealand – and the former Manager of Threat and Incident Response at CERT NZ.
+I've been working in cyber security incident response for enough years now that I’ve learned to accept that my nights and weekends are not my own.
+I lead New Zealand government and industry’s response to several major incidents; and over the past few years have picked up insight into what IR done well looks like, and some traps that people fall into when things go sideways.
 I'd love to share some of those lessons with the Kawaiicon crew!